Max Thieriot: Career

 Thieriot was signed to talent manager Don Gibble after taking his improvisation class.
 He modeled for Gap and appeared in two short films, before being cast in his first feature film role, 2004's adventure film Catch That Kid.
 He was subsequently cast in 2005's action comedy film The Pacifier, portraying one of the family members protected by a Navy SEAL (Vin Diesel).
 He was nominated for the Young Artist Award for Best Performance in a Feature Film – Supporting Young Actor for his role.
 Thieriot then appeared in the drama The Astronaut Farmer (2007) and the film adaptation of Nancy Drew (2007).

 In 2008, he played a younger version of Hayden Christensen's character in Jumper.
 That same year, he appeared in Kit Kittredge: An American Girl, for which he won the Young Artist Award Best Performance in a Feature Film – Young Ensemble Cast with his co-stars.
 In 2009, Thieriot co-starred in the erotic thriller Chloe.
 Chloe enjoyed commercial success and became director Atom Egoyan's biggest ever box office earner.
 The following year, he played the lead role in Wes Craven's horror film My Soul to Take.

 In 2011, he starred in the independent comedy The Family Tree and played the lead role in the drama film Foreverland.
 Thieriot then co-starred in the Mark Tonderai–directed psychological horror-thriller House at the End of the Street (2012).
 That same year, he starred in the drama film Disconnect.
 Also in 2012, Thieriot was cast in a leading role in Roland Emmerich's drama pilot for ABC, Dark Horse, but the project was not picked up to series.
 From 2013 until its ending in 2017, he portrayed Dylan Massett, the half-brother of Norman Bates, in the critically acclaimed drama series Bates Motel.
 He made his directorial debut on the series with the fifth season episode "Hidden".

 In 2015, he starred in the History Channel event miniseries Texas Rising as Jack Hays, a captain of the Texas Rangers, and appeared in the remake of the action-thriller film Point Break.
 In 2017, Thieriot began starring as Navy SEAL Clay Spenser in the CBS drama series SEAL Team until 2022.
-In 2022, Thieriot began portraying Bode Donovan in the CBS drama series Fire Country, for which he also serves as a producer.
+In 2022, Thieriot began portraying Bode Leone in the CBS drama series Fire Country, for which he also serves as a producer.